 This suggestive bar’s name belies the reality – sadly for some there aren’t actually any GoGo dancers here.
 You can either enter this basement retreat directly from the road or from the excellent Thai Restaurant Chin Chin upstairs.
 GoGo is dark and cosy with subdued lighting with lots of private corners as well as a large seated bar area.
 The atmosphere is upbeat and happening, with DJs performing popular hits at the weekends.
 GoGo’s Little Black Book holds the innovative four seasons menu: superb Thai influenced cocktails which can be shared by the carafe, as well as a small Asian-themed Beer list.
 A selection of bar food from Chin Chin is also available.

-This reliable and beloved drinking and dining establishment is no easy place to find, half way up a rather innocuous looking building.
+This beloved drinking and dining establishment is no easy place to find; half-way up a rather innocuous looking building.
 Cookie has been cleverly divided into three spaces, and combines a beer hall, an incredibly good value Thai restaurant and a balconette area with city view french doors for romantic evenings.
-The Beer Hall boasts over 200 local and international craft beers on tap or by the bottle, a staggering 88 page wine list and plenty of cocktails.
-Always packed, seemingly chaotic, but surprisingly organised, Cookie is an unique place that is noisy, fun and full of energy and will appeal to a very broad range of people, both young and not so young.
+The Beer Hall boasts over 200 local and international craft beers on tap or by the bottle, a staggering 88-page wine list and plenty of cocktails.
+Always packed, seemingly chaotic, but surprisingly organised, Cookie is a unique place that is noisy, fun and full of energy.